Davidslv/davidslv.github.com/_posts/2025-11-13-seeding-for-reproducibility.md

 date:   2025-11-13 07:41:00
 categories: ruby game-development
 tags: [roguelike ruby game-development ECS algorithms architecture procedural-generation]
+description: "Seeding turns procedural generation from a black box into a debuggable, testable system.
+How to use srand correctly in Ruby, avoid RNG leaks, reproduce bugs, and let players share seeds."
+image: /img/roguelike-cover.jpg
 ---

 One of the most powerful features of procedural generation is the ability to reproduce the same content using a seed.
 This capability transforms debugging from a frustrating exercise in randomness into a systematic process.
 This article explores how to implement seeding effectively and use it for debugging, testing, and player experience.